Plus-1000/Convert-curve-image-to-timestamp-points/README.md

-Hope you like this try, for comments or suggestions, please leave message at wjian88@gmail.com.
+Hope you like this try, for comments or suggestions, please leave messages at wjian88@gmail.com.
 Thank you.

 Wang Jian, 2024 Mar 30.